Baked Little Smokies

 Step One: Gather the Ingredients

-What I love about this recipe is the fact that it has only two ingredients!
-You can store the Little Smokies in the refrigerator or freeze a few packages and make them whenever you want a little snack.
-Just thaw the links in the refrigerator the day before you plan to put them to use.
-The crescent rolls are typically good for about a month (check the dates on the cartons) in the refrigerator.
+What I love about this recipe is that it has only two ingredients!
+You can store a few packages of the Little Smokies in the refrigerator or freezer and make them whenever you want a little snack.
+If frozen, just thaw the links in the refrigerator the day before you plan to use them.
+The crescent rolls are typically good for about a month in the refrigerator (check the dates on the cartons).

 Little Smokies Pigs In A Blanket